 Nevertheless, the ideological dimension of corruption above is not exhausted by its definition.
 This means that a left wing ideology, such as the socialism of the 21st century, can also define corruption as "abuse of public office", but articulate it in association with the capture of the state by private actors.
 In this case the signifier "corruption" while connected to the signifier "abuse of public office" does not exclude the private sector from where it originates.
 In a similar fashion a populist ideology could articulate the concept of corruption as abuse of public office in association with the political elite, articulating it as a problem that results primarily from the corrupt elites.
-Finally, a neoliberal ideology can articulate the same concept in proximity with other concepts such free competition or government intervention articulating a corruption.
+Finally, a neoliberal ideology can articulate the same concept in proximity with other concepts such free competition or government intervention articulating a corruption that has to do with the distortion of the market by government intervention.
 To sum up, the concept of corruption as abuse of public office has different ideological dimensions depending on whether it is articulated as the capture of the state by private actors, as a characteristic of the ruling elites or as a consequence of state intervention in the market.